 While we recognize the value of internships, they are not considered to be professional work experience.
 The internships information must be detailed on your CV (Resumé).

 Applicants enter recommenders’ names and email addresses into their online application.
 Recommenders then receive an email providing further instructions on how to proceed with the online reference.

 We require 2 reference forms sent through your online application.
 A maximum of 3 may be sent.

 The online reference forms in your first choice application will automatically be used for your second choice application.

 Recommenders should be professors who know you well.
 However, if you are unable to provide 2 academic references, one may be from an employer.

 Yes, if you have more than 2 years of work experience and your employers know you better than your professors.

-In both cases, whether he/she accepts or refuses to write a reference, you will be notified by email.
+In both cases, whether he/she accepts or refuses to complete the online reference form, you will be notified by email.
 Accepting does not mean completed.
 Please ensure the forms are filled in and submitted by the reference providers before the deadline.
 It takes 5-10 minutes for a referee to fill in the form.